rpdelaney/l4d2-tourney-rules/rules.md

 may take place.

 ######5.4.2 Spectators
-Aside from authorized casters and admins, no spectators whatsoever will be allowed in the server during matches.
+Aside from staff and authorized casters, no spectators whatsoever will be allowed in the server during matches.

 #####5.5 Ringers